If a picture is worth a thousand words, your nonprofit’s Instagram account is a storytelling gold mine.

 - You can also tap the arrow next to “Live Videos” and select notification options

-When another account tags your handle on their photo, you will get a notification.
-However, you might miss an important notice like this, among other notifications for comments and likes.
+When another account tags your handle on their photo, you’ll get a notification.
+However, you might miss a crucial notice like this, among other notifications for comments and likes.

-To solve this, turn on the “manual” approval option to approve photos you are tagged in.
+To solve this, turn on the “Manual” approval option to approve photos where you’re tagged.
 Start on your profile page and click the second to the last icon on the right just below your bio and above your photos to view your currently tagged photos.

-Did you know you can reorder your filters so that your favorite ones appear first?
-Once you land on the filter page of your post, scroll left through the filter options until you hit and click the “Manage” tile.
-Uncheck the filters you want to delete, and click and drag your remaining filters to reorder them.
+Did you know you can reorder your filters to allow your favorite ones to appear first?
+Once you land on the filter page of your post, scroll left through the filter options until you see the “Manage” tile and click it.
+Then, uncheck the filters you want to delete, and click and drag your remaining filters to reorder them.

-Make sure to add social media follow icons on your nonprofit’s website.
-Instagram is a major social media platform that deserves a place alongside the other big players—Facebook, Twitter, LinkedIn, Pinterest, YouTube.
+Make sure to add social media follow icons to your nonprofit’s donation websites.
+After all, Instagram is a major social media platform that deserves a place alongside the other big players—Facebook, Twitter, LinkedIn, Pinterest, and YouTube.

 There are other ways to promote your Instagram account too.
 Consider including a QR code at in-person events or mailers that direct people to your page.
 To drive traffic, you can also include Instagram links in your emails and embed posts from your account onto your blog or other online web content.